Interview Prep

 They are looking for someone who can talk about hard things without getting defensive.

 This post breaks down each question: what the interviewer is testing, how to structure the answer, and an example response you can adapt.
-If you want a broader preparation system before diving into specific questions, start with the interview preparation guide.
+Tough interview questions and answers are not about clever lines.
+They are about delivery you can hold under pressure.

 Technical questions have correct answers.
 Behavioral questions have good structures.